 “A stitch in time saves Nine”, after reading below article you will get to know in what context I am using this proverb.

-Most organizations develop softwares with a mindset that QA will be testing the product and detecting all bugs present in the system.
+Most organizations develop software with a mindset that QA will be testing the product and detecting all bugs present in the system.
 Since our childhood, we have heard that “Prevention is better than cure”, so instead of finding the bugs, one should focus more on preventing them from getting injected into the system.

 Not all defects in the software development are caused by coding errors.
-Some examples of defects coming upstream in the software development lifecycle (SDLC) are defects due to misunderstanding of requirements, contradicting requirements, missing requirements, wrong analysis of requirements, and more importantly unable to identify non-functional requirements such as testability, scalability, maintainability, usability, performance etc.
+Some examples of defects coming upstream in the software development lifecycle (SDLC) are defects due to a misunderstanding of requirements, contradicting requirements, missing requirements, wrong analysis of requirements, and more importantly unable to identify non-functional requirements such as testability, scalability, maintainability, usability, performance etc.

 Now here comes a Japanese method “Poka-Yoke”, which should be included in our arsenal.

 It’s a QA process introduced by Japanese engineer Shigeo Shingo.
-This term is used in Japanese language as “Poka” meaning mistake and “Yoke” meaning prevent i.e. mistake preventing technique.
-The purpose of Poka-Yoke is to develop processes to reduce defects by avoiding or correcting (for ex: design to show alerts or warning messages to user) mistakes in early design and development phases.
-Poka-Yoke technique is mostly used in manufacturing industries but now this effective technique is also being adapted in our software development processes.
+This term is used in the Japanese language as “Poka” meaning mistake and “Yoke” meaning prevent i.e. mistake preventing technique.
+The purpose of Poka-Yoke is to develop processes to reduce defects by avoiding or correcting (for ex: design to show alerts or warning messages to the user) mistakes in early design and development phases.
+Poka-Yoke technique is mostly used in manufacturing industries but now this effective technique is also being adopted in our software development processes.

 The perfect example of Poka-Yoke process in software application – Outlook email attachments feature – when you type word ‘find attached’ while composing a new email and try to send it without attaching a file Microsoft will show you a popup reminder saying that you used words “find attached” in your email but did not attach any files, You may have forgotten to attach file.